-Eligible Professionals are not required to participate in consecutive years of the Wisconsin Medicaid EHR Incentive Program.
+Eligible Professionals should note that they are not required to participate in consecutive years of the Wisconsin Medicaid EHR Incentive Program.
 For example, an Eligible Professional may register and complete all requirements for the first year in 2011 and receive a payment but then wait until 2013 to demonstrate Meaningful Use during a 90-day, continuous period for the second payment year.